 On a closing note, what the UK should have done instead of leaving is address the issues within the EU, and work to fix the broken parts.
 Brexit is effectively throwing the baby out with the bathwater.
 There is a lot more good about the EU than the Brexit nuts want to admit, and unless something is done to revert the damage done, it will become more apparent as time pass.
 The Union makes Europe stronger, and even if it is not perfect, it is beneficial.

 Now the UK will now have no say in the process, and while it has been announced that the UK will be treated “fairly” it will not receive the same level of privilege as the member states.
-If you add to that the tensions that are rising in Northern Ireland, and the possibility of Scotland going its own way, it becomes apparent Britain might not just be leaving the EU but also disbanding the UK.
+If you add to that the tensions that are rising in Northern Ireland, and the possibility of Scotland going its own way, it becomes apparent Britain might not just be leaving the EU but also putting an end to the UK.

 Please leave your comments below, and if I got some facts wrong let me know but please include references and not just rants and personal opinions.